Zack Alexander, B.S., Math Department Head - Lead

 Miguel Chan, B.S.

-Rachel graduated from from San Francisco State University with degrees in Marine Biology (BS) and Ecology and Systematic Biology (MS).
+Rachel graduated from San Francisco State University with degrees in Marine Biology (BS) and Ecology and Systematic Biology (MS).
 From there, she continued her research at UC Davis in the Geology department with a concentration in Paleobiology.
-Before coming to Tilden, Rachel worked in the public programs department at the Exploratorium and deep in the shelves of the Invertebrate Zoology and Geology collections at the California Academy of Sciences in San Francisco.
+Before coming to Tilden in 2017, Rachel worked in the public programs department at the Exploratorium and deep in the shelves of the Invertebrate Zoology and Geology collections at the California Academy of Sciences in San Francisco.
 She has a life-long dedication to inquiry-based science and exploration of the natural world.
 When she's not at Tilden, Rachel enjoys open-water swimming in the Bay, sailing, drawing, and experimenting with fermented foods.

 Josiah Barron, B.S.